ananthmgk/100-days-of-code/log.md

 Day 03 (05-01-2024) - Today I have created three level of rows in the category button, when we hover on the button..

 Day 04 (06-01-2024) - Today created branches of the category tree button, when we hover on the list it will show it's branches..

+Day 05 (07-01-2024) - Today added settimeout() funcn in the category tree button, for all the branches.